annashipman/annashipman.github.io/_posts/2017-11-05-new-mailing-list.md

 1. It doesn't seem that you can change the default subscribe preferences from asking for name as 'First Name', 'Last Name'.
 I don't want to do this as that is [not good practice for handling names](https://www.w3.org/International/questions/qa-personal-names).
 I guess that being able to change these settings is one feature of a paid-for plan but it's a shame to have to pay to correct that.

-2. The link in the email should you wish to unsubscribe takes you to a form that requires you to write the email address you wish to be removed.
+2. The unsubscribe link in the email takes you to a form that requires you to write the email address you want to remove.
 This is an annoying pattern (we know what it is!
 You just followed a link from the very email we sent!) and was nearly a deal-breaker for me, but time is limited and I will work out how to migrate away/fix that later.

 3. There were some hidden rules about what email addresses are allowed for the mailing list, for example `list@` wasn't allowed.
-I don't have a catchall for my domain, so I had to set up a new forwarding address and attempt to create an account with no clue about which other addresses wouldn't be allowed.
+I don't have a catchall for my domain, so I had to set up a new forwarding address each time without a hint as to which other addresses wouldn't be allowed.

-4. I found the experience of setting up the mailing campaign frustrating; drag and drop editing the design of an HTML email must be annoying even if you're not by default a Vim user.
+4. I found the experience of setting up the mailing campaign frustrating; drag-and-drop editing the design of an HTML email must be challenging even if you're not by default a Vim user.
 There is also a limit to how many test emails you can send which I didn't find out about until I'd hit it (it's 12 for free accounts) and there doesn't seem to be any way to test a plain-text version of the HTML email — so if you do sign up to receive emails in plain text and it looks rubbish, please do let me know.

 It's also worth noting that they've [changed their default sign-up to not request confirmation](https://kb.mailchimp.com/lists/signup-forms/single-opt-in-vs.-double-opt-in).

 ## Sending blog posts automatically is easy

-Having said that, it is free and offers some great advantages like ease of managing your list, subscribers and unsubscribers.
-The automation of emailing when a new blog is published via your RSS (or Atom) feed is great and really easy to set up, it was just designing the email that was taxing.
-And I'm sure that there are a lot of other advantages to MailChimp that I'll see when I have larger list than just the three test accounts that are all me.
+Having said that, it is free, and it offers some great advantages.
+It's very easy to manage subscribers and unsubscribers.

+The automation of emailing when a new blog is published via your RSS (or Atom) feed is great and straightforward to set up, it was just designing the email that was taxing.
+And I'm sure that there are a lot of other advantages to MailChimp that I'll see when I start using it a bit more.

-## Let me know if you have other good solutions
+## However, do let me know if you have other good solutions

 There are [some free/open source tools](http://www.thatsjournal.com/email-marketing/list-of-best-free-open-source-email-list-management-software) which I didn't have time to look into, and if anyone has any recommendations I'd love to hear them.
 I think my requirements are:

-- embedded form to allow sign-up
-- double opt-in
+- double opt-in for sign-ups
 - unsubscribe that doesn't require you to type your email address again
 - automate sending blog posts as they are published

-Also, if you know any MailChimp solutions to my problems above, do let me know.
+Also, if you know any MailChimp solutions to my problems above, please let me know.

 And do sign up!